ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-sendmail-sendgrid.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# Email delivery service server-side configuration for Sendmail and SendGrid
+# Configuring server-side email delivery service for Sendmail and SendGrid
 {: #Email-delivery-server-configuration-Sendmail-SendGrid}

 Complete the following steps to configure your server to use the {{site.data.keyword.cloud}} email delivery service with Sendmail.
 This example is a bare metal installation of CentOS 6.5 and Ubuntu 14.